Faisalakht/FriendR/README.md

 Find people who are around you and talk to them.Uses Firebase.Ability to talk to each user that seperately.
 Realtime online status of users.

+#Usage:
+Since it uses the CoreLocation, in the simulator it bugs out.
+Use an actual device to to test out the app.

 #Uses:
 - JSQMessage Framework